French to English or English to French translation services

-English is one of the top 3 most spoken languages in the world and the most commonly used language in business and the professional sphere.
-It is a language of communication, negotiation and trade at the same time.
+English is in the top 3 most spoken languages in the world, and the most commonly used language for business and the professional field.
+As an expert language translation company, Atenao masters its versatile and nimble English translation services for clients as a crucial language of communication, negotiation and trade simultaneously.

 English Around the World

-With over a billion Anglophones spread across the 5 continents, English is placed in third position of most widely spoken languages.
-For this number, one must differentiate between those for whom English is their mother tongue (such as 76% of the population of North America and 95% of Australians), and those for whom Shakespeare’s language is a second official language of their country.
-There is a third, or even fourth category to be considered: people who become English speakers for professional reasons and those who learned it and often speak it because it was in their school curriculum and they need it from time to time.
+With over one billion Anglophones and Anglophiles spread across all 5 continents, English is in third place for the most widely spoken languages.
+Among all these English speakers, a large portion of people claim English as their first language, such as nearly two-thirds of the combined population of the United States and Canada, and nearly 100% of all Australians; in contrast to others who count Shakespeare’s language as the second official language in their country.
+There are even a third and fourth category of English language speakers to be considered: people who become fluent English speakers to use at their job for professional reasons, and people who simply learned a basic command of English at school and often speak it because it was in their early learning curriculum and still need to use it at home or abroad from time to time.

-English is the primary official language in 67 nations over the 5 continents.
-It is the second official language in 27 countries and is one of the official languages of the United Nations.
+English is widespread around the world: it’s the primary and official language in 67 nations in all 5 continents.
+It’s also the second official language in 27 countries, and is one of the main official languages used at the United Nations.

 English in the Professional Sphere

-If there is an area where English is the most important, it is business.
-In a world where the international conquest is at the heart of its priorities, this language is an essential tool.
-Even with people, countries or regions that are not officially English speaking, discussions are held in English in order to facilitate the understanding of all parties involved.
-The official documents must also have an English version, whether it is an original version or a translation.
+If there’s an area where English is most crucial, it’s in business and trade.
+In a world where international market domination lies at the core of its interests, the English language is an essential tool.
+Even with people, countries or regions that are not officially English speaking, discussions are very often held in English to improve the understanding of all parties involved.
+Official documents must also often have an English version as well, whether it’s an original version or a translation.

 The Subtleties of the English Language

-Every language has its subtleties, and English is no exception to this rule.
-With this in mind, if you have to translate any kind of document, it is important to speak to a professional who has thorough knowledge of the cultural approach to the language and all its subtleties.
+Every language poses certain subtleties in its expressions, and English is no exception here.
+With this in mind, if you have to translate any kind of document, it’s important to connect with our Atenao translation agency experts, who offer deep cultural and localized knowledge of the English language and all its most common key subtleties.

-A native professional translator will be able to tell the difference between ‘to wash up’ in the British version which means to do the dishes and ‘to wash up’ in the American version which means to wash one’s face and hands.
+A native professional translator can keenly discern between the meaning of the expression ”to wash up” in the British version, which actually means doing the dishes in the kitchen; and ”to wash up” in the American version -refers simply to personal grooming, to washing your face and hands.